vjoel/tupelo/README.md

 * client threads construct transactions and wait for results (communicating with the worker thread over queues); they may also use asynchronous transactions

+Some design principles:

+* Once a transaction has been sent from a client to the message sequencer, it references only tuples, not templates.
+This makes it faster and simpler for each receiving client to apply or reject the transaction.
+Also, clients that do not support local template searching (such as archivers) can store tuples using especially efficient data structures that only support tuple-insert, tuple-delete, and iterate/export operations.

 Protocol
 --------